Christmas in Georgia – They Wait for 7th January to Arrive

 Why children enjoy Alilo Celebrations

-Children, in particular, enjoy Alilo celebrations since they are usually given candies by the locals, just like Jesus, who was given gold, myrrh, and frankincense.
+Children, in particular, enjoy Alilo celebrations since they are given candies by the locals, just like Jesus, who was given gold, myrrh, and frankincense.

 Clergies from different churches also join in the procession.
 They carry crosses as they lead the congregation.